-Kagami mochi, an annual treat, is enjoyed during the festive season of Kagami Biraki.
-Nowadays, this mochi variety can be found in prepacked packages all over Japan.
+Kagami mochi is a Japanese New Year treat and part of the festive tradition of Kagami Biraki.
+During the New Year, this type of mochi can be found in prepacked packages all over Japan.

 Jump to:

-This Japanese rice cake dish is a traditional food item used to celebrate New Year in Japan.
-Consisting of two layers of round rice cakes topped with a small mandarin, this custom has been practised since the Heian era.
+This Japanese rice cake dish is a traditional food item used to celebrate the New Year in Japan.
+It consists of two layers of round rice cakes topped with a small mandarin, and this custom has been practised since the Heian era.

-This tradition is quite unique.
-It is one that is still heavily celebrated today, even if lifestyles have differed greatly since.
+This tradition is unique.
+It is still heavily celebrated today, even though lifestyles have differed greatly since.

-Kagami mochi means mirror rice cake where ‘kagami’ means ‘mirror’ and ‘mochi’ means ‘rice cake’.
-However, there is a deeper significance to why the word ‘mirror’ is used in its naming.
+Kagami mochi means mirror rice cake, whereas 'kagami' means 'mirror,' and 'mochi' means 'rice cake'.
+However, there is a deeper significance to why the word 'mirror' is used in its naming.

 It is often said that the stacked rice cakes resemble a bronze mirror.
 The household item was considered a treasure in ancient Japan.
-Nowadays, most stores would sell individually packed kagami mochi.
-They would come along with a decorated ‘sanpō’ (三宝, decorated stand), ready to be put on display.
+Nowadays, most stores sell individually packed kagami mochi.
+They come along with a decorated 'sanpō' (三宝, decorated stand), ready to be displayed.

-The mandarin, 'dai-dai', is used to give hope and prosperity to future descendants.
-Meanwhile, kelp and konbu sound like the Japanese word, ‘yorokobu’.
+The Mandarin, 'dai-dai', gives hope and prosperity to future descendants.
+Meanwhile, kelp and konbu sound like the Japanese word, 'yorokobu'.
 It means 'being happy' and is used as a lucky charm.

 However, decorations and charms do vary depending on families and regions.